wp-plugins/mixvisor/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Added a check for SID & AT attributes before outputting to the page to prevent needlessly loading MV for non-registered users

 = 0.1.0 =
-* Add support for choosing categories that Mixvisor appears on
+* Add support for excluding categories that Mixvisor appears in
 * Add support to exclude Mixvisor from certain pages

 == Upgrade Notice ==